tammyzhang-1/playful-plants/design-plan/design-journey.md

 4. &sort=name&order=desc

 make each <option> have an <a href="query string">
+revision: since option cannot have <a> elements, use onchange attribute

 These query strings need to be glued onto "admin/"
 $sort_query = one of the strings above;